 OEFA uses several vendor provided forecasts as inputs to the revenue forecast models.
-These models include national input models together with a local regional model that is widely used by local governments and other entities.
-OEFA proposes to continue development and use of a similar model of the local economy.
+These models include state and national input models together with a local regional model that is widely used by local governments and other entities.
+OEFA proposes to continue development and use of a similar model of the King County economy.
 The model allows OEFA to better understand and forecast local economic variables.
 This will likely improve our forecasting, reduce the risk associated with the possibility that the existing vendor model becomes unavailable, potentially yield efficiencies for other governments and improve OEFA's understanding of the local economy.
-For 2015 we will be monitoring and evaluating the model results.
+For 2016 we will be producing, monitoring and evaluating the model results.